mesparza5/cunaChallenge/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode.\
+**Please note the tests are not ready, did not have enough time to create tests.**

 ### `yarn build`